Can a Four-day Working Week be Successful for Lawyers?

-The Trial of a 4-Day Working Week
+The Trial of a Four-day Working Week

-Currently, a 4-day working week is being piloted across the UK to measure if employees can operate with increased productivity when working 20% less time.
+Currently, a four-day working week is being piloted across the UK to measure if employees can operate with increased productivity when working 20% less time.
 This trial is being conducted by multiple businesses from a variety of industries in the UK, including multiple law firms.

 There has been much debate surrounding the benefits of a shorter working week in the UK.
 However, it appears more businesses are now willing to consider this option.
 Despite this, we are yet to see whether this can work in all industries.